MarkitMedical/availity-cli/README.md

 **Note**: If you don't have root access on your machine, running `npm install -g availity-cli` may fail.
 You can also install `availity-cli` locally; see [http://browsenpm.org/help](http://browsenpm.org/help) for instructions.

-**Note for Linux users**: `availity-cli` stores your token in the GNOME Keyring on Linux, so you may need to install `libgnome-keyring-dev` using your package manager before installing `availity-cli`.

 ## Setup
 **For Windows Users:** The Availity CLI uses command-line tools on your system like `git` and `ssh-keygen` that don't typically work well in a Windows Command Prompt.
 To use the Availity CLI, install [Git for Windows](https://msysgit.github.io/), which installs a Git BASH shortcut that launches a BASH shell optimized for working with Git.
 Use this shell to run all your Availity CLI commands.